A1.35: Housing and accommodation

 Instruction: Match the translations

-Ik wil een kamer huren in het centrum van de stad.
-(I want to rent a room in the city center.)
+Ik wil een kamer huren dicht bij het centrum van de stad.
+(I want to rent a room close to the city center.)

 Exercise 3: Cluster the words

-Instruction: Divide the following words into two categories: different types of dwellings and people involved with renting or buying.
+Instruction: Divide the following words into two groups: 'Types of housing' and 'People involved in housing'.

 Soorten woningen